keymholio/bring-back-the-gifs/README.md

 ## Documentation

-This app listens for a `POST` at it's root from Hipchat and returns a html message which is simply an image to the room.
+This app listens for a `POST` at it's root from HipChat and returns a html message which is simply an image to the room.
 Note that this won't work in private chats.